Welcome PMBOK 6th Edition 2017.

 I have been a PMP Certification Trainer from the past 7 years, and I highly recommend everyone should have a copy of the PMBOK in their book shelves, whether they opt for any PMI Certification or not.

 Please read this blog post that I have written a few years back on – why your first impression towards the PMBOK guide will be bitter.

-The Book can be purchased from Amazon via the link above, as a hard copy, but you can grab a soft copy of PMBOK from PMI for free, by becoming a PMI member and save some bucks as well, as explained in the link.
+You can also grab a soft copy of PMBOK6 from PMI for free, by becoming a PMI member and save some bucks as well, as explained in the link.

 Since many aspirants will get a latest copy of PMBOK 6th Edition 2017, to study for PMP or CaPM Certification, which is due to change and replace the old exam based on Fifth Edition in first quarter of 2018 or Q1 2018.

 Having said that, I still believe it’s a must have book for everyone, regardless of whether they appear for any PMI Certifications or not.

 I’ll write about it in detail in another post, but the most exciting thing for me and many professionals is the inclusion of Agile.

 Agile and Scrum has been kind of standard in the IT, and other industries and are very popular approaches.